 Merriam Lake - Lost River Range, Idaho - Salmon-Challis National Forest

 One of the pools at Gold Bug Hot Springs out of Salmon, Idaho

-Fred and I have found that "Hot Springs in the Pacific Northwest" is necessary guide to take with us on our extended Idaho adventures.
+"Hot Springs in the Pacific Northwest" is a great guide to take with us on our extended Idaho adventures.
 For 4 hot days in June, we camped at Challis Hot Springs Campground in Challis, Idaho with our tent trailer.
 One day we drove north of Challis and walked on a dusty trail to Goldbug Hot Springs, and to our delight found glorious warm waterfalls and hot pools.
 After a HOT and STEEP two mile hike up a scenic canyon, we came upon a paradise of old cedar trees, hot waterfalls and multiple pools of varying temperature, all dammed with rocks.
 Mixtures of the hot springs and cold creek water have been craftily captured into clear pools for the enjoyment of all.
 Lucky for us, there were only 4 other people up there, so we splashed and hopped from one pool to the next.

 After this soak and the hot hike back to the truck, we drove to Salmon and hung out in the library for a couple of hours to cool off.